Twin Cities Real Estate Review

 The Story of Low Inventory and Strong Demand Continues

 The trend for rising home values began in 2011 and continues.
-For the month of October, sellers enjoyed a 5.7 percent increase in the median sale price last year at this time.
-At the same time, homes spent 4.2 percent less time on the market,...
+For October, sellers enjoyed a 5.7 percent increase in the median sale price last year at this time.
+At the same time, homes spent 4.2 percent less time on the market, approximately 46 days....

 MN Realtor Reviews the Market